 Interns work in multidisciplinary teams and have ready access to psychiatrists, psychiatric nurse practitioners, licensed psychologists, licensed clinical social workers, licensed mental health counselors, licensed marriage and family therapists, and community-based caseworkers.
-We place a strong emphasis on mutual support and practitioner wellness and the organizational prevention of secondary trauma.
+We place a strong emphasis on mutual support, practitioner wellness, and the organizational prevention of secondary trauma.
+We discuss self-care during supervision and will incorporate self-care activities during group supervision times based on the group’s interests and needs.
 Interns can expect to be valued members of clinical teams who are treated with the respect they are due as knowledgeable and experienced professionals.

 At Bowen Center, we value our interns and invite them to participate in our quarterly psychology team meetings for socialization into the profession.
 We have several opportunities for all of the interns to meet together with psychologists to address self-care, learn about the business and administration side of psychology, and learn about other topics of interest (e.g., court testimony).
-We also provide four hours of supervision weekly, with at least two of those hours being individual supervision with at least two different licensed psychologists and one hour of group supervision with the training director.
+We also provide four hours of supervision weekly.
+At least two of those hours include individual supervision with at least two different licensed psychologists and one hour of group supervision with the training director.